JorensM/techandbusinesstips/_posts/how-to-measure-the-impact-of-your-product-updates.md

   name: Jorens M
 ---

-*This post is affiliated with [gitnalytics.com](https://gitnalytics.com)*, a tool that helps you understand which product updates leave impact.
+*This post is affiliated with [gitnalytics.com](https://gitnalytics.com), a tool that helps you understand which product updates leave impact.*

 Measuring the impact that the updates to your product cause is an important part of managing a business.
 It helps you see and understand what works, what doesn't,